 South Bass Island and Put-In-Bay

 From Port Clinton, the easiest way to reach South Bass Island is on the Miller Ferry.
 Families have been spending their summers at Lake Erie’s Islands for over a hundred years.
 Since the early 20th century the Miller name has been associated with boats ferrying people between the islands and the mainland.
-Today the Miller Ferry operates a simple, but efficient, ferry service to and from South Bass Island.
+Today the Miller Ferry is the biggest ferry service on Lake Erie.
+They operate a simple, but efficient, ferry service to and from South Bass Island.
 There is room on each boat for vehicles, but the majority of the passengers walk-on and traverse the island via golf cart or bike.

 Biking the Island